cbushdor/MyHeadersFill_file/README.md

 If several files are opened in the same vim, headers might not be updated properly when file are saved.
 -->

 If a file is closed with *:x* command, fields are not updated properly.

+If header does not exist in the file, when file is saved we have error messages that are printed.

 # TODO

 Help commands need to be written.
-If you insist you can type _**:help** MyHeadersFill_file.txt_.
+If you insist you can type _**:help** MyHeadersFill_file.txt_ or this very simple [help](https://github.com/cbushdor/MyHeadersFill_file/tree/main/doc/MyHeadersFill_file.md).